- Practice Areas

 Statistics show that around one out of every 10 children will be sexually abused before their 18th birthday.
 This includes:

-When we look at the statistics, we know that most of the survivors of sex abuse knew their perpetrator.
+When we look at the statistics, we know that most of the survivors of sex abuse knew their perpetrators.
 Only around 20% of rapes are committed by a stranger.
 When we look at sex abuse of a minor, that drops to about 10%.
 All too often, we find that children are abused by the people they trust the most.
-If you or a loved one are a survivor of sexual abuse and would like to explore your legal options in the civil system, contact a personal injury lawyer to learn more.
+If you or a loved one are a survivor of sexual abuse and would like to explore your legal options in the civil system, contact a personal injury lawyer in Orange County to learn more.